wilesun/Crust-Grants-Program/applications/crust-education-chain.md

 ### Project Details
 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (with urls or IPFS file CIDs included) at following :

-* Mockups/designs of any UI components
+* Mockups/designs of any UI components: provided in our repo
-* Data models / API specifications of the core functionality
+* Data models / API specifications of the core functionality: provided in our repo
-* An overview of the technology stack to be used
+* An overview of the technology stack to be used: Golang, IPFS, Crust, NFS, mysql, HTML5, vue 2.x
 * Documentation of core components, protocols, architecture, etc. to be deployed
 * PoC/MVP or other relevant prior work or research on the topic